passbolt/passbolt_help/_posts/configure/2023-02-27-configure-login-authentication-smtp.md

 Please, be sure to save this password as you will need it to authenticate on the Passbolt GUI.

-Your SMTP username should be the Zoho account email address and your SMTP password is the application that has been generated previously.
+Your SMTP username should be the Zoho account email address and your SMTP password is the application password that has been generated previously.

 - Authentication on Passbolt GUI